open-telemetry/opentelemetry-collector-contrib/extension/basicauthextension/README.md

 # Basic Authenticator

-This extension implements `configauth.ServerAuthenticator` to authenticate clients using HTTP Basic Authentication.
+This extension implements both `configauth.ServerAuthenticator` and `configauth.ClientAuthenticator` to authenticate clients and servers using HTTP Basic Authentication.
 The authenticator type has to be set to `basicauth`.

-If authentication is successful `client.Info.Auth` will expose the following attributes:
+When used as ServerAuthenticator, if the authentication is successful `client.Info.Auth` will expose the following attributes:

 - `username`: The username of the authenticated user.
 - `raw`: Raw base64 encoded credentials.